ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/base.md

 1. the auth guard allows the navigation
 1. the page uses the tea service to try to get some tea info
 1. the tea service makes the request
-1. the auth interceptor gets an access token from Auth Connect and adds it as a bearer token in the Authorization header
+1. the request interceptor gets an access token from Auth Connect and adds it as a bearer token in the Authorization header
 1. the request is sent to the REST API
 1. the REST API accepts the reqest and retuns the data
 1. the page displays the returned data